• Skip to primary navigation

 • In a small bowl, combine the warm water, yeast, and 1 teaspoon sugar.
 Set aside until foamy.

 • Combine sour cream mixture, yeast mixture, and eggs.
-Gradually add the flour and almond flour until a soft dough forms.
+Gradually add flour and almond flour until a soft dough forms.

 Making the Almond Filling